 On the east side there are four choices; Lunardi’s, Knob Hill, Whole Foods, and Trader Joe’s.
 Lunardi’s is an upscale market with a butcher counter.
 You can’t get your ground beef prepackaged there.
 If you want that, go to Knob Hill, which also probably has the best price deals.
 For specialty shopping, Whole Foods and Trader Joe’s are the places to go.
 Regardless, there are plenty of options in the 11.25 square miles of Los Gatos proper.

 If you’re interested in finding the perfect place for your next rental, but you’re not sure Los Gatos is the town for you.
-Check out our other local guides here.
+Check out San Diego and our other local guides here.
 The right home for you is out there, and we’ll help you find it.